Turkish military did not use chemical weapons in Syria, OPCW says

 Turkey on Oct.
 9 launched Operation Peace Spring to eliminate terrorists from northern Syria in order to secure Turkey's borders, aid in the safe return of Syrian refugees and ensure Syria's territorial integrity.

-Turkish Defense Minister Hulusi Akar has repeatedly stressed that Ankara does not have any chemical weapons.
+Turkish Defense Minister Hulusi Akar has repeatedly stressed that Ankara does not possess any chemical weapons.

 Several foreign news outlets also shared photos of people with burns and claimed that the Turkish army is using white phosphorus bombs in northeastern Syria.
 Turkey has rejected the claims.